 However, on March 19, 2025, the House of Commons voted against this amendment, effectively overturning the proposed exemption for GP practices.
 As a result, GP practices are required to pay the increased NICs rate of 15% from April 2025.

-This decision has raised concerns among healthcare professionals and organizations.
+This decision has raised concerns among healthcare professionals and organisations.
 The British Medical Association (BMA) highlighted that the NICs increase could add approximately £20,000 annually to the tax bill of the average GP surgery, exacerbating existing financial pressures.